-Changes to accounting policies and notes presented with the financial statements
+Changes to accounting policies and notes presented with the financial statements consolidated financial statements and they have been applied from I January 2016 onwards.

-New and revised standards adopted in the financial year ended The following revised or amended standards have affected the consolidated financial statements and they have been applied from 1 January 2016 onwards.
+New and revised standards adopted in the financial year ended The following revised or amended standards have affected the

-- Amendments to IAS | Presentation of Financial Statements - Disclosure Initiative (effective for financial years beginning on or after 1 January 2016).
-The amendments clarify the IAS 1 guidance concerning materiality, aggregating income statement and balance sheet items, the presentation of subheadings and the structure and accounting policies of the financial statements.
+- Amendments to IAS | Presentation of Financial Statements - Disclosure Initiative (effective for financial years beginning on or after I January 2016).
+The amendments clarify the IAS I guidance concerning materiality, aggregating income statement and balance sheet items, the presentation of subheadings and the structure and accounting policies of the financial statements.
 In Sponda's consolidated financial statements, changes have been made regarding the presentation of the financial statements.
 Where applicable, the information on accounting policies has been moved to the note in question and the notes have been regrouped.
 Notes that are not relevant to Sponda's consolidated financial statements and business operations have been left out.